 ·

-Why did you choose to fit the heavy anti-dive front brake linkage to the
+Why did you choose to fit the heavy anti-dive front brake linkage to

 scooter?